MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 - Use Cost Management to implement financial oversight on resources in your environment.

-- Use tags, such as the cost center or project name, to append the metadata to resources.
+- Use tags, such as the cost center or project name, to append the resource metadata.
 This approach helps enable granular analysis of expenses.

 ## Azure governance in the Azure landing zone accelerator